Next Generation Technologies Lab

 Quantum Networks

-This lab explores and creates new quantum networking mechanisms to defend against cyber-attacks and ultimately access quantum computers.
-To accomplish these goals, this lab develops cutting-edge quantum key distribution (QKD) systems and associated use cases.
-QKD uses the laws of physics rather than mathematical algorithms to ensure the security of keys and protect mobile communications, such as video streaming, conferencing and file sharing.
+This lab investigates quantum-proof data security to defend against cyberattacks from quantum computers, while at the same time developing interconnection and networking among quantum computers.
+To accomplish these goals, this lab develops cutting-edge quantum key distribution (QKD) and quantum entanglement networks over deployed fiber optic network infrastructures.
+QKD relies on the laws of quantum mechanics rather than mathematical algorithms to ensure the confidentiality of keys and protect the data security in operators’ networks.

-The lab has developed a QKD system prototype for optical and wireless access networks.
-It delivers quantum keys among secure sites over optical fibers and shares them via Wi-Fi with mobile users within each site.
-The keys are then used to encrypt mobile data traffic through the network’s Transport Layer Security (TLS).
-In addition, the lab creates a quantum network using repeaters and routers, through which entangled qubits will interact with the quantum computers that are starting to emerge.
+The lab has developed QKD and entanglement prototypes for core, metro and access networks.
+In addition, the lab is developing quantum repeaters and routers based on photonics in chips, through which entangled qubits will interact with the quantum computers that are starting to emerge.

 Lab Equipment and Capabilities